701.822.RACE (7223) racenodak@gmail.com

 Nominating

 Nominees must meet all criteria listed below for their respective achievements.
-Formal Nominations can be accepted by any Nomination Committee member.
+Formal Nominations can be accepted by any Nomination Panel member.
 Nominations should include a complete bio along with a supporting photo of the Nominee.

 Nominee Criteria